Capacity Limits of Diffusion-Based Molecular Timing Channels: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{olecular} communication is an emerging field where small particles such as molecules are used to transfer information \cite{far16ST}.
+Molecular communication is an emerging field where small particles such as molecules are used to transfer information \cite{far16ST}.
 Information can be modulated on different properties of these particles such as their concentration \cite{kur12}, the type \cite{kim13}, the number \cite{far15TNANO}, or the time of release \cite{far15GLOBCOM}.
 Moreover, different techniques can be used to transfer the particles from the transmitter to the receiver including: diffusion \cite{mah10}, active transport \cite{far12NANO}, bacteria \cite{lio12}, and flow \cite{bic13}.
 To show the feasibility of molecular communication, in recent years a number of experimental systems have been developed that are capable of transmitting short messages at low bit rates \cite{far13,far14INFOCOM,lee2015_infocom}.

 Despite all these advancements, there are still many open problems in the field, especially from an information theoretic perspective.
 For example, the fundamental channel capacity limits of many different molecular communication systems are still unknown \cite{far16ST}, particularly those with indistinguishable molecules \cite{rose14}.
-Some of the challenge here is due to lack of clear definition of capacity for these systems.
-For example, in traditional electromagnetic communication the capacity is defined in bits per channel use, where the symbol duration is fixed \cite[Ch.
+Some of the challenge here is due to differences in the nature of conventional versus molecular communication systems, which must be considered in the capacity definition for the latter type of system.
+For example, in traditional electromagnetic communication the capacity does not depend on the symbol duration, and hence capacity can be defined in bits per channel use or in bits per second for a fixed symbol duration \cite[Ch.
 8.1]{gallager-book}.
-In molecular communication, however, the symbol duration itself can be a random variable (RV), thus effecting the capacity.
+In molecular communication, however, the symbol duration affects diffusion-based propagation and hence the channel, thus effecting the capacity.
+The notion of capacity per channel use depends on the symbol duration over which the channel is used, in contrast to electromagnetic communication.